bfrankMS/wvdsandbox/CleanupChallenge/README.md

 (Get-MSOLCompanyInformation).DirectorySynchronizationEnabled

 #remove Synced Accounts from your AAD
-Get-MsolUser | Where-Object DisplayName -Like "WVDUser*" | Remove-MsolUser -Force Get-MsolUser | Where-Object DisplayName -Like "On-Premises Directory Synchronization Service Account*" | Remove-MsolUser -Force
+Get-MsolUser | Where-Object DisplayName -Like "WVDUser*" | Remove-MsolUser -Force -RemoveFromRecycleBin Get-MsolUser | Where-Object DisplayName -Like "On-Premises Directory Synchronization Service Account*" | Remove-MsolUser -Force -RemoveFromRecycleBin

 #Remove the service principals for the WVD Enterprise Applications in your AAD
 Get-MsolServicePrincipal | Where-Object DisplayName -Like "Windows Virtual Desktop*" | %{Remove-MsolServicePrincipal -ObjectId $_.ObjectId }